Lamden/docs/docs/what_is_the_smart_contract.md

 11. Stocktacking
 12. **[Banking](https://lamden.io/files/Comerica%20Covenants%20Case%20Study.pdf)**

- ### Comparisons with a Lamden contract with other platforms
+## Comparisons with a Lamden contract v other platforms

 The unique part of Lamden contract is in realization by means of Python.